Proposal (1064) to South

 (text from the CRAP 2024 report):

-The bird approached the yacht from the north.
-It passed close to the port side
+approached the yacht from the north.
+It passed close to the port side where it

-where it banked and revealed the diagnostic underwing pattern of Chatham
+banked and revealed the diagnostic underwing pattern of Chatham Petrel.
+The

-Petrel.
-The bird then moved away from the yacht towards a small group of
+bird then moved away from the yacht towards a small group of Masatierra Petrels

 Literature cited

-Petrel Pterodroma axillaris in Peruvian waters, December 2023.
-Cotinga
+(2024).
+A Chatham Petrel Pterodroma axillaris in Peruvian waters,

 Fernando